-- And speaking of mailboxes, most people don't realize that the Post Office has its own police force (See "Other police forces, below) so chances are, they handle it first before passing it on to the FBI.
+- And speaking of mailboxes, most people don't realize that the Post Office has its own police force (See "Other police forces," below) so chances are, they handle it first before passing it on to the FBI.

 - The FBI also may be called in to investigate local and State police if there is a conflict of interest or accusations of corruption.
 National law gives them the power to investigate if anyone's "Civil Rights" are violated.
 Since one of the rights is the right to a fair trial, this automatically covers corruption or brutality.

 - As noted above, the FBI made its rep battling bank robbers and kidnappers like John Dillinger and Baby Face Nelson.
-The quantum leap forward in automotive technology in the late 20s and early 30s allowed criminals to rob or kidnap in one state and avoid prosecution by simply hotfooting it across a state line; in Bonnie and Clyde, Warren Beatty's character references this directly.
+The quantum leap forward in automotive technology in the late 20s and early 30s allowed criminals to rob or kidnap in one state and avoid prosecution by simply hotfooting it across a state line; in Bonnie and Clyde, Clyde references this directly.
 To combat this, Congress passed the Federal Kidnapping Act of 1932 (in response to the infamous Lindbergh kidnapping), and the first of several federal laws against bank robbery in 1934 (most U.S. banks are federally-insured).
 Now the FBI is automatically called in in such cases.

 - In general the FBI's jurisdiction often has it going after the "big fish" - Mafia families and the like.
 They usually don't bother with the small fry, leaving the local police to handle them, which is just as well, since they don't have jurisdiction anyway.
 The FBI is however heavily reliant on local police departments for knowledge of their own jurisdictions and often manpower.
 The Bureau typically has more money and resources than it has people in a particular city or townnote , which means that, usually, both the FBI and local police have an incentive to work together where they can.